de-dh/CYD2-MPY-LVGL/README.md

 I figured that the display driver is slow and has very limited capabilities for use.

 A [prebuild version of the lvgl firmware 8.3.6. for CYD](https://stefan.box2code.de/2023/11/18/esp32-grafik-mit-lvgl-und-micropython/) is provided for download by Stefan Scholz in his awesome blog post.
-Furthermore, Stefan Scholz modified the xpt2046 driver on his side.
+Furthermore, Stefan Scholz modified the xpt2046 driver used in his blog.
-I further modified the driver to support portrait mode (included in the lvgl_demo folder).
+I further modified the driver to support portrait mode (included in the `lvgl_demo/lib folder`).

 The prebuild version of the MPY-LVGL firmware needs to be downloaded from the aforementioned site.
 I didn't upload them since I don't hold the copyright.